MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 2. In the **Preview features** section, select **Customize current theme**, and then select **OK**.

    You might be prompted to restart Power BI Desktop for the preview feature to be enabled.
-After you've restarted it, you can now export the currently applied theme.
+After you restart, you can begin exporting the currently applied theme.

 3. From the **Home** ribbon, select **Switch theme** > **Export current theme**.

-4. From the **Save As** dialog box, browse to a directory in which to save the JSON file, and then select **Save**
+4. From the **Save As** dialog box, browse to a directory in which to save the JSON file, and then select **Save**.

 ## Report theme JSON file format
 At its most basic level, the theme JSON file has only one required line: **name**.